First-Flight-Digital/senior-frontend-assessment/README.md

   - in-flight-over-mountains.jpg
   - snow-covered-black-rocked-peaks.jpg
 - Mobile image is optional, fall back to a cropped portrait version of the desktop image.
-- Text conponents should be blocks so they can be reordered.
+- Text components should be blocks so they can be reordered.
 - (Optional) Add other configuration options that a client may like.
 Please note however, your final submission should include the settings that match the designs.

 ## Section 2 - Feature product